sayefdeen/reading-notes401/class-01.md

 ### 2. [Array.reduce()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/Reduce)

-Its a prototype function (method) that can be used by arrays, it will run in each element of the array and returning a single value of that array.
+it is a method that can be used by arrays, it will run in each element of the array and returning a single value of that array.

 ```javascript
 Array.reduce();